 Not only did I see the Wienermobile on Sunday but today I saw a beaver at the park.
 I’m not sure which is more exciting.

-I saw a real, honest-to-goodness Oscar Mayer Wienermobile turning out of gas station on Muscatine Avenue on Sunday.
-As you might expect, it does not turn corners very well.
+I saw a real, honest-to-goodness Oscar Mayer Wienermobile turning out of gas station on Muscatine Avenue.